cloudwiser/recognition/README.md

 `$ python3 recog.py --config=<path_to_config_file>`

-See the `sample.config` file in the repo for the settable parameters and what they are used for.
+See the example `config.ini` file in the repo for info on the settable parameters and what they are used for.

 ##### Sample video : licence-free content for testing and threshold-tuning